 In 2 additions add the sugar and continue whipping until firm peaks, about 6 minutes

 - Sift in the nut mixture into the meringue.
-With a quick swirling motion, quickly make 4-5 stirs with spatula, then gently continue folding the mixture until the batter falls off the spoon in a ribbon, which disappears within thirty seconds.
+With a quick swirling motion, quickly make 4-5 stirs with a spatula, then gently continue folding the mixture until the batter falls off the spoon in a ribbon, which disappears within thirty seconds.

-- Spoon the mixture into the prepared pastry bag and pipe 1 inch rounds on the parchment paper, 1.5 inches away from each other.
+- Spoon the mixture into the prepared pastry bag and pipe 1-inch rounds on the parchment paper, 1.5 inches away from each other.

 - Take the sheet and rap it against the counter for about 4-5 times, or if there’s a small tip left at the top of the macaron from piping, keep rapping against the counter until it disappears.